-- 14.1 The organisation takes data protection very seriously, and will consider and comply with the requirements of Data Protection Legislation in relation to all of its activities whenever these involve the use of personal data, in accordance with the principles of data protection by design and default. - 13.2 In certain circumstances the law requires us to carry out detailed assessments of proposed processing.
-This includes where we intend to use new technologies which might pose a high risk to the rights of data subjects because of the types of data we will be processing or the way that we intend to do so. - 14.3 The school will complete an assessment of any such proposed processing and will use a template document which ensures that all relevant matters are considered. - 14.4 The DPO should always be consulted as to whether a data protection impact assessment is required, and if so how to undertake that assessment.
+14.1.
+The organisation takes data protection very seriously and will consider and comply with the requirements of Data Protection Legislation in relation to all of its activities, whenever these involve the use of personal data, in accordance with the principles of data protection by design and default.

+13.2.
+In certain circumstances, the law requires us to carry out detailed assessments of proposed processing.
+This includes where we intend to use new technologies which might pose a high risk to the rights of data subjects because of the types of data we will be processing or the way that we intend to do so.

+14.3.
+The organisation will complete an assessment of any such proposed processing and will use a template document which ensures that all relevant matters are considered.

+14.4.
+The DPO should always be consulted as to whether a data protection impact assessment is required and, if so, how to undertake that assessment.